gabuladze/chz-transaction-monitor/README.md

 # Tests

 I've included few simple tests in the `test` folder.
-The tests use mocha, chai & chai-http.
+The tests follow the _Arrange-Act-Assert_ pattern and use mocha, chai & chai-http.
 To run them run:

 ```
 npm test